Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Numerical Methods

 \textsc{swift}'s gravity solver employs the \textit{Wendland-C2} kernel, named after \citet{Wendland}, where the gravitational interactions between two particles are smoothed below a certain \textit{smoothing radius} $\epsilon$.
 This value cannot be taken too small, as to prevent two-body interactions, nor too large, since the resolution of our simulations is determined by this softening.
 We follow the scheme as developed by \citet{P03},

 where $\alpha$ is a numerical constant set empirically.
-While different values exist in the literature,\footnote{E.g. \citet{softeningZhang} find a value of $\alpha = 2$, which causes numerical instabilities in our code.} \citet{P03} find a value of $\alpha = 4$.
-We follow this for runs with small values of $\mu$, and $\alpha = 6$ to $8$ for runs with larger values of final $\mu$.
-The smallest radius yielding physical results is called the \textit{convergence radius} $r_\text{conv}$, and often taken as a multiple of the softening length.
-We found that $r_\text{conv} = 2.5\epsilon$ for our simulations, where we refer to appendix \ref{sec:convergenceradius} for the full analysis.
+While different values exist in the literature, we find $\alpha = 6$ to be stable in all our simulations.\footnote{E.g. \citet{softeningZhang} find a value of $\alpha = 2$, and \citet{P03} find a value of $\alpha = 4$, which cause numerical instabilities in some of our simulations.} The smallest radius yielding physical results is called the \textit{convergence radius} $r_\text{conv}$, the radius below which particles start to show two-body behavior \citep{duffy}.
+We found that $r_\text{conv} = 2\epsilon$ for our simulations after 4 Gyrs, where we refer to appendix \ref{sec:convergenceradius} for the full analysis.

-It is attractive to then keep adding more particles to simulations in order to obtain as good a resolution as possible.
+Having a large amount of particles in the simulation will thus lower $r_\text{conv}$ and improve our resolution.
 However, the complexity of the calculations performed by \textsc{swift} scale as $\mathcal{O}(N\log N)$ compared to the resolution scaling as $\mathcal{O}(1/\sqrt{N})$, and the balance between a manageable computation time and a small resolution is a fine one.\footnote{Appendix \ref{sec:appendix:influenceresolution} briefly touches upon this very quickly increasing complexity in the context of systemic error calculations.} As the mass of the central BH grows, and larger forces are to be computed, the timestepping of the simulation gets smaller. \textsc{swift} allows for dynamical timestepping $\Delta t$, where the timesteps are scaled to the forces acting upon the particle.
-The time-stepping is defined as
+The time-stepping is defined as \citep{P03}

-where $\eta$ is a numerical prefactor determined by \citet{P03} to have an optimal value of $\eta = 0.025$, which we follow.
-Due to this complexity and ever smaller timestepping, individual simulations took up to a week to finish.
-As a result, the mass ratio's are lower than those predicted by previous studies (e.g. \citealt{Bandara_2009,Booth:2009zb}).
+where we found that $\eta = 0.005$ in our simulations.
+Due to this complexity and ever decreasing timestepping as the mass of the central BH grows, individual simulations took up to two weeks to finish.

 Finally, this article employs a numerical implementation of the G\&S formalism to compare our results to previous studies, allowing us to compute results for the exact same Hernquist haloes as the main N-Body simulations.
 We refer to this as the \textit{Numerical G\&S formalism}, and it is based on code developed for \citet{RenskPaper}.